daniel-molina23/fake-news-decision-tree/README.md

     - pip install:
         - pandas, sklearn, requests_html, flask
     - get 'PostMan' app and use tweetFromGit.json to send data to local server
+    - you can now send requests from Postman to https://fake-news-dt-app.herokuapp.com/api/v1/webApp